ajmontag/AdventuresInFaerun/mycologist/Mycologist.md

 ## Spore Prints
 A spore print can be taken of a fresh mushroom and can be preserved indefinately.
-You can save a spore print for future identification, or cultivation.
+You can save a spore print for future cultivation.
 To take a spore print, remove the cap of the mushroom and place it over a piece of parchment.
 Let it sit undisturbed for 8 hours, then remove the mushroom cap.
 You can still use the fresh mushroom, but you cannot make another spore print.

-## Identifying Mushrooms
-Each mushroom you come across in the wild has an identification DC.
-Roll a mycology check.
-If you have both the fresh mushroom and a spore print, add +2 to the roll.

-Common (Level 0): DC 10, can be identified without special tools or books.
-Uncommon (Level 1): DC 14, requires a level 1 mushroom identificaion book (item, common, 20 gp) Rare (Level 2): DC 16, requires a level 2 mushroom identificaion book (item, uncommon, 50 gp) Very Rare (Level 3): DC 18, requires a level 3 mushroom identificaion book (item, rare, 200 gp) Legendary (Level 4): DC 20, requires a level 4 mushroom identificaion book (item, very rare, 500 gp) Artifact (Level 5): same as level 4

 ## Searching for mushrooms